-The Board will be meeting Wednesday, Sept.
-11 at 7 pm in the MPR at the rink.
+The Board met Wednesday, Sept.
+11 at the rink.
+The next Board meeting will be in November.
+Date, time and location TBD.
 All members are welcome.

 Staying busy over summer with hockey!
 Jordan Fliegel, Sam Levin and Everett Levin placed second in the Macabbi Games this past week in Detroit.
 It’s a junior Olympics event for Jewish teens from all over the world.